-After an extensive, yet subtle face lift the Harbour View Hotel has a with a new restaurant, function rooms and bar areas.
+Harbour View Hotel is a versatile venue, with a restaurant, function rooms and bar areas.
 Situated on the top floor, with incredible views of the bridge and harbour is the hotels restaurant.
 Catering for both a la carte and functions the menu is as far from pub food as you can get, yet still affordable.
 Best described as Modern Australian the menu is eclectic, offering freshly prepared seafood, steaks, chicken and vegetarian options.
 Great for after work drinks, pop into the cocktail bar for fabulous concoctions then enjoy a lovely meal in the restaurant.

 PROFILE BY BEST RESTAURANTS

 Art Deco charm combines with historic views of the Harbour Bridge and The Rocks at this multi-level pub plus dedicated restaurant.
 If you've not yet discovered a restaurant that boasts both good views and great food in The Rocks, it's time to take notice of the Harbour View Hotel.
 This multi-level pub has an established restaurant with glorious views up the Harbour Bridge's skirt.
 The pub is chock-full of character, complete with a stylish public bar and a rooftop warmed by on-roof heaters.
 The cocktail bar adjoining the restaurant is frequented by Harbour Bridge climbers who toast to their climb with an icy cocktail of strawberry liquor, opal nera and fresh strawberries dubbed The Coathanger.